The Long Dark: Tales from the Far Territory DLC Guide

 How the DLC plays compared with normal Survival Mode

-This is where Tales from the Far Territory earns its place.
-In the base sandbox, your goals are mostly self-directed: survive longer, map more ground, improve your supply situation, and move when the weather or resource pressure forces you to.
-In the DLC, those survival fundamentals are still there, but they support a more linear structure.
+In the base sandbox, your goals are self-directed: survive longer, map more ground, improve your supply situation, and move when weather or resource pressure forces you.
+The Tales keep all of that intact but add a more linear layer on top.
 You are not just wandering for loot.
-You are traveling to specific landmarks, carrying items for future use, and dealing with conditions that can lock or unlock progress.
+You travel to specific landmarks, carry items for later use, and deal with conditions that can gate or open progress.

-You do not need a perfect late-game stockpile, but you do need to treat the DLC route like a remote expedition.
-The reason is simple: the cost of turning around is high.
-Bad weather, long distances, and objective chains can stack small mistakes into a full lost day.
+You do not need a perfect late-game stockpile, but you do need to treat the route like a remote expedition.
+The cost of turning around is high: bad weather, long distances, and objective chains can stack small mistakes into a full lost day.

 • Reliable cold-weather gear so arrival does not immediately become a warmth crisis.

-• Food and water buffer for extended transit between useful shelters.
+• Food and water buffer for the long transit between useful shelters.

-• Light source planning for interior navigation and mine-style spaces.
+• Light source planning for interior navigation and dark spaces.

 • Emergency treatment items rather than assuming you can improvise in-region.

-• Inventory discipline so you are not crawling through long travel stretches while overburdened.
+• Inventory discipline so you are not crawling through long stretches overburdened.

 Advertisement

-If you want the cleanest low-friction start, the current best approach is straightforward: treat June 24, 2024 as the “all content available” milestone, enter from Broken Railroad through the Far Range Branch Line, get established in Forsaken Airfield, and make the control tower your first hard objective so the Tale tracking begins properly.
-From there, expect the DLC to keep asking the same question in different ways: not whether you can survive one more night, but whether you prepared well enough to survive a much longer chain of consequences.
+Here is the clean plan: know that the DLC ran from Part One in December 2022 to Part Six in December 2024, so ignore any guide that calls it “done” earlier.
+Enter from Broken Railroad along the Far Range Branch Line, get established in Forsaken Airfield, and make the Double L Airfield control tower your first hard objective, picking up both the Field 31 Operation Memo and the Handheld Shortwave Radio so Signal Void begins properly.
+From there the Tales keep asking the same question in different ways: not whether you can survive one more night, but whether you prepared well enough to survive a much longer chain of consequences.

 Was this guide helpful?